jbrzusto/mbus/README.md

-	mb.Pub(mbus.Msg{"bad news", "I fell out of a plane"}) mb.Pub(mbus.Msg{"good news", "I was wearing a parachute"})
+	mb.Pub(mbus.Msg{"bad news", "I fell out of a plane"}) mb.Pub(mbus.Msg{"good news", "I was wearing a parachute"}) mb.Pub(mbus.Msg{"fake news", "The plane is not actually in the air"})

 	time.Sleep(time.Millisecond * 50)

-	// wasn't getting much of this:
+	// I need a break from this:
-	realist.Unsub("good news")
+	realist.Unsub("*")
 	mb.Pub(mbus.Msg{"bad news", "The parachute did not deploy"}) mb.Pub(mbus.Msg{"good news", "I landed on a trampoline"}) mb.Pub(mbus.Msg{"fake news", "Humans can fly"})